Pat Tryson

-Patrick J. Tryson (born July 12, 1962) is an American NASCAR crew chief who works for BJ McLeod Motorsports as the crew chief for their No. 78 Chevrolet Camaro, driven by Anthony Alfredo.
+Patrick John Tryson (born March 4, 1964) is an American NASCAR crew chief who works for Viking Motorsports as the head of the team's race shop operations.
+He previously worked as the team's crew chief on their No. 99 Chevrolet Camaro in 2025.

-Tryson previously worked as a crew chief for Geoff Bodine Racing, Roush Racing, Wood Brothers Racing, Penske Racing, Michael Waltrip Racing, JTG Daugherty Racing, BK Racing, The Motorsports Group, Circle Sport – The Motorsports Group, Premium Motorsports, Rick Ware Racing, and Our Motorsports.
+Tryson previously worked as a crew chief for Geoff Bodine Racing, Roush Racing, Wood Brothers Racing, Penske Racing, Michael Waltrip Racing, JTG Daugherty Racing, BK Racing, The Motorsports Group, Circle Sport – The Motorsports Group, Premium Motorsports, Rick Ware Racing, Our Motorsports, B. J. McLeod Motorsports and Alpha Prime Racing.

 Career

 1997–2007: King Racing, Geoff Bodine Racing and Roush Racing

 Tryson began his racing career working with Kenny Bernstein at King Racing.
 In 1997, he became a crew chief for Geoff Bodine and his Geoff Bodine Racing operation, but quit the team during the August race at Bristol Motor Speedway after arguing with team manager Tim Brewer over pit strategy after Bodine fell two laps down.
 Incidentally, Tryson moved to Geoff's younger brother Todd's car for the 1998 season.

 In 1999, Tryson joined Roush Racing to become the crew chief for Kevin Lepage and Johnny Benson.
 While the crew chief for Lepage, he recorded one pole position, two top-five and five top-ten finishes.
 Afterward, he left the team to work at Wood Brothers Racing in 2000.
 While there he was the crew chief for two drivers: Elliott Sadler and Ricky Rudd, and won one race at Bristol.
 Four years later, he returned to Roush as the crew chief for Mark Martin.
 He was able to become one of three other crew chiefs to make the Chase for the Sprint Cup in its first three seasons, with the others being Robbie Reiser and Chad Knaus.